 Have any more questions or concerns about the best food for dogs with anal gland issues?
 Feel free to refer to our Frequently Asked Questions for more details.
 If in doubt about your pup’s anal gland health, always ask your vet for advice.

 Dogs with anal gland issues can eat wet food, but it’s essential for the wet food to be high-quality.
 A low-quality diet is a leading contributor to anal gland problems in dogs.
 The best food for dogs with anal gland issues will also depend on the cause of your dog’s issues!
 If your dog struggles with constipation, a wet diet may be better as it provides more moisture, for example.
 It’s best to consult with your vet about your dog’s anal gland issues to find what’s best for them.

 You can express your dog’s anal glands yourself if there is no infection involved.
 However, it’s always best to have a professional show you how to do it the first time you try.
 Your vet or a dog groomer can show you how to express your dog’s anal glands quickly and efficiently.

 The first sign that most owners notice is their dog scooting on the floor.
-Your dog might do this to relieve pressure on their anal glands.
+Your dog might do this to relieve pressure on its anal glands.
 Other signs include a foul smell, licking their bottom more than normal, and redness and swelling of their rear end.
 If your dog has an infection, you might also notice blood or pus in their stool.

 Any dog breed can develop anal gland impaction, but some are more prone than others.
 In fact, anal gland problems are most common in Chihuahuas, Toy Poodles, Cocker Spaniels, Lhasa Apsos, and Beagles.
 Large breeds, in contrast, seldom have problems with their anal glands.